 Do your homework and evaluate

 SIEMs are complex technologies that require extensive integration with enterprise security controls and numerous hosts throughout an organization.
-To evaluate which SIEM is best for your organization, it is helpful to define basic evaluation criteria.
-There is not a single SIEM product that is the best system for all organizations; every environment has its own combination of IT characteristics and security needs that must be taken into account.
-Even the main purpose for having a SIEM, such as meeting compliance reporting requirements or aiding in incident detection and handling, may vary widely among organizations.
+To evaluate which tool is best for your organization, it may be helpful to define basic SIEM evaluation criteria.
+There is not a single SIEM product that is the best system for all organizations; every environment has its own combination of IT characteristics and security needs.